-Mayela represents product manufacturers in litigation, including class actions and coordinated litigation in state and federal courts.
-She drafts motions and pleadings, assists in all stages of discovery, prepares witnesses for depositions and trials, provides trial support, and collaborates in devising case strategy.
+Mayela represents product manufacturers in litigation in both state and federal courts.
+She drafts motions and pleadings, assists in all stages of discovery, prepares witnesses for depositions and trials, provides trial support and collaborates in devising case strategy.

 Mayela joined Shook after completing a federal clerkship with The Hon.
 Edward J. Davila of the U.S. District Court for the Northern District of California.
 In that capacity, she was assigned to a broad range of civil cases, including consumer and product liability class actions, securities fraud actions, antitrust matters, employment discrimination and civil rights cases.
 She drafted more than 70 judicial opinions on civil law and motion matters, including motions to dismiss, motions for summary judgment, and motions for preliminary and final approval of class action settlements.
 Through her clerkship and an externship during law school, Mayela has gained considerable insight into the inner workings of the judicial process.